Lisa Lunghofer, PhD

 Her books include Bodies of Inscription: A Cultural History of the Modern Tattoo Community (2000), Stories Rabbits Tell: A Natural and Cultural History of a Misunderstood Creature (2003), Low-Carb Vegetarian (2004), Why Animals Matter: The Case for Animal Protection (2007), The Encyclopedia of Body Adornment (2007), Feet and Footwear (2009), Teaching the Animal: Human Animal Studies Across the Disciplines (2010), Faces Around the World (2012), Animals and Society: An Introduction to Human-Animal Studies (2012), Speaking for Animals: Animal Autobiographical Writing (2012), Inked: Tattoos and Body Art around the World (2014), and Body Studies: An Introduction (2014).
 Her newest book is the edited collection titled Mourning Animals: Rituals and Practices Surrounding Animal Death.

 Daniel graduated from the Specs Howard School of Broadcast Arts and holds a BA in Electronic Media and Film Studies from Eastern Michigan University.
 While at EMU he was involved with the Students for Animal Rights activist group.
-Daniel is a former employee of SASHA Farm Animal Sanctuary.
-He is also involved with other animal advocacy and vegan activist groups such as VegAnnArbor and VegMichigan.
+Daniel is a former employee of SASHA Farm Animal Sanctuary and currently volunteers at Barn Sanctuary.
+He is also involved with other animal advocacy and vegan advocacy groups such as VegAnnArbor and VegMichigan.